-Stock control settings allow you to organise the stock in your inventory and how it is handled through Commusoft.
-Everything from their storage and usage to replenishing diminished stock levels and dealing with wastage and loss can be set up through this section.
+Stock control allows you to organise the stock in your inventory and how it is handled through Commusoft.

 Watch a quick video giving you an overview of Stock control:

-It is useful to arrange your stock control settings to optimise your workflow.
+You will need to set up the stock control settings to optimise your workflow.
 The stock locations and picking lists will help your engineers organise the stock they require for the jobs they carry out as well as when and where they'll need to pick them up from.
-If you have a number of engineers that do not store their stock in your own stockroom, it can help to set up their own locations (such as their vans) to ensure you're keeping up to date with what is being taken from where.

 There are various settings that fall under 'Stock control' that will allow you to establish the manner in which you organise them: